To have a dog’s life—“tener una vida de perro”in Spanish—or to be going through a difficult and trying situation. That’s the figurative meaning.

 We interviewed Fitz, a “Perrotano” fox terrier .
 In other words, the dog from Cádiz.

-Fitz, how long have you lived in Cadiz?
+Fitz, How long have you been living in Cádiz?

 Fitz: After getting the compulsory rabies vaccination for travel to Spain, I arrived in December 2020 and have been living in a tower since July 2021.